circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Restoring Cache

 CircleCI restores caches in the order of keys listed in the `restore_cache` step.
 Each cache key is namespaced to the project, and retrieval is prefix-matched.
+The cache will be restored from the first matching key.
+If there are multiple matches, the **most recent match** will be used.

 In the example below, two keys are provided:

 {% raw %}
 ```YAML